-If you'd like to know more about the CCP building itself and the different artworks located inside it, a CCP Do-It-Yourself Tour will be launched on September 25.
+If you'd like to know more about the CCP building itself and the different artworks located inside it, a CCP Do-It-Yourself Tour will be launched on September 25 (moved to October 15).
 Now, you don't have to be in large groups and spend money to have a formal tour around the vicinity.
 After the DIY Tour has been launched, you can learn more about the CCP through a number of QR codes scattered inside the building.
 You just need a smartphone, a QR code scanner, and an internet connection to have an informative tour of the CCP absolutely free!

 These are but some of the events lined up for a year-long celebration of the CCP's 50th anniversary.
 Here's a full list of the shows and events you can look forward to starting this month until September 2020.

 The CCP building is located at Roxas Blvd. cor.
 Pablo Ocampo Sr. St., CCP Complex, Pasay, Metro Manila.